Optimal Consumption with Reference to Past Spending Maximum: Proofs of Main Results

 Similar to the case when $\lambda=0$, the free boundary condition $v_y(y,h)\rightarrow 0$ in \eqref{yhcond-2} implies that $y\rightarrow +\infty$.
 Together with free boundary conditions in \eqref{yhcond-2} and the formula of $v(y,h)$ in the region $y\geq e^{\lambda\beta h}$, we deduce that $C_1(h)\equiv 0$.
 Moreover, it is easy to see that as $h\rightarrow+\infty$, we get $y\rightarrow 0$ in the third region $(1-\lambda)e^{(\lambda-1)\beta h} \leq y \leq e^{(\lambda-1)\beta h}$ and therefore the boundary conditions in \eqref{yhcond-1} also implies the asymptotic condition that $C_6(h) \rightarrow 0$ as $h\rightarrow+\infty$.

-To determine the left parameters, we apply the smooth-fit conditions with respect to the variable $y$ at three boundary points $y=e^{\lambda\beta h}$ and $y=e^{(\lambda-1)\beta h}$.
+To determine the remaining parameters, we apply the smooth-fit conditions with respect to the variable $y$ at the two boundary points $y=e^{\lambda\beta h}$ and $y=e^{(\lambda-1)\beta h}$.
 After simple manipulations, we can deduce the system of equations:

-The system of equations above can be solved fully explicitly.
+The system of equations can be solved explicitly.
 To this end, the linear system can be regarded as linear equations in terms of variables $C_3(h)$, $C_2(h)-C_4(h)$, $C_4(h)-C_6(h)$ and $C_3(h)-C_5(h)$.
 We can solve the first two equations and obtain $C_3(h)$ explicitly in \eqref{C3h} and $C_2(h)-C_4(h)$.
 By solving the last two equations, we also get $C_3(h)-C_5(h)$, which yields $C_5(h)$ in \eqref{C5h} by substituting the function $C_3(h)$.

 Plugging the derivative $C_5'(h)$ back into the boundary condition \eqref{eq:boundary}, we obtain that